oVirt/ovirt-site/source/feature/importstoragedomain.html.md

 *   Transfer VMs between setups without the need to copy the data into and out of the export domain.
 *   Support migrating Storage Domains between different oVirt installations.

-Storage Domains which can be restored for VMs/Templates must contain OVF_STORE disks.
+Storage Domains that can be restored for VMs/Templates must contain OVF_STORE disks.
-Since OVF_STORE disk is only supported from a 3.5 Data Center version, the Storage Domains that can be restored have to managed in a 3.5 Data Center version before the disaster.
+Since OVF_STORE disk is only supported from a 3.5v Data Center, the Storage Domains that can be restored have to be managed in a 3.5v Data Center before the disaster.

 ### Owner